UniversalDependencies/docs/_qpm/dep/aux_.md

 csubj(je, rečéš)
 ~~~

-Another auxiliary of Pomak is *šom*, most frequently occuring in the type *še* "will";
-*še*  is used to form the Future Tense (both Simple and Continuous, Active and Passive Voice):
+Another auxiliary of Pomak is *šom*. *še* "will" is it's most frequent type and  is used to form the Future Tense (both Simple and Continuous, Active and Passive Voice):

 ~~~ sdparse
 ja še tí dam halvá